cnosdb/docs/docs/en/latest/reference/sql.md

 CnosDB provides the system to check the status and information of CnosDB clusters.
 The system schema is a read-only schema.
 You can query the system schema using the SQL statement.

-CnosDB store the shema information in two specific databases：
+CnosDB store the shema information in two specific databases:

 - CLUSTER_SCHEMA : The information of the cluster.
 - INFORMATION_SCHEMA : The information of the tenant.